yo2man0929/flentd-demo/1-stdout/README.md

 EXPOSE 24224
 ```

-After we have our `fluentd` image container ready, we could attach docker logging driver it it.
+After the customized `fluentd` image is ready, docker logging drivers could start to attach to it.
 The following snippet of `docker-compose.yaml` shows the basic settings for `fluentd` logging driver.

 ```yml
     logging: